 \paragraph{Example 2} \cite{Katz2007} studies the impact of travel time on supermarket choice.
-Katz assumes that agent utilities are additively separable in utility from the basket of goods bought ($B_{i}$), the travel time to the supermarkets chosen ($T_{i,s}$), and the cost of the basket ($\pi(B_{i},s)$).
-Normalizing coefficient on cost to one, agent $i$'s realized utility is assumed to be
+Katz assumes that utility is additively separable in the basket of goods bought ($B_{i}$), the travel time to the supermarket chosen ($T_{i,s}$), and the cost of the basket ($\pi(B_{i},s)$).
+Normalizing coefficient on cost to one, agent $i$'s realized utility is

 where $C_s$ are observed characteristics of the supermarket, $T_{i,s}$ is the travel time for $i$ going to $s$, and $\beta+\nu_i$ is its impact on utility, where $\nu_i$ has mean zero given supermarket characteristics and travel times.